Web3NL/motoko-book/src/advanced-concepts/system-apis/message-inspection.md

 In case function `f2` is called, we bind the 'function-argument-accessor' function to the local name `f2Args` and run it to get the value of the argument to `f2`, which is a `Nat`.
 If this value is smaller then `100`, we _accept_ the call, otherwise we _reject_.

-In case function `f3` is called, we bind the 'function-variable-accessor' function to the local name `f3Args` and run it to get the value of the argument to `f3`, which is a `Text`.
+In case function `f3` is called, we bind the 'function-argument-accessor' function to the local name `f3Args` and run it to get the value of the argument to `f3`, which is a `Text`.
 If this value is equal to `"some text"`, we _accept_ the call, otherwise we _reject_.

 ## Pattern matching and field renaming